mrraj2530/Web-scraping/README.md

-To determine among a list of given sports websites in python using beautiful soup library and regular expressions.
+To determine a specific sports web site among a given list of sports websites in python using beautiful soup library and regular expressions.